 - Using Results for Continuous Improvement: The Pima JTED will establish a common data collection and distribution process that measures attributes of premier programs, student learning and program effectiveness.

-Pima County JTED #11 is committed to a policy of nondiscrimination in relation to race, color, religion, gender, age, national origin, language of origin, disability, sexual orientation, gender identity or expression, or marital status.
+Pima County JTED #11 is committed to a policy of nondiscrimination in relation to race, color, religion, gender, age, national origin, language of origin, disability, sexual orientation, gender identity or expression, or marital status, and provides equal access to the Boy Scouts and other designated youth groups.
 Unless expressly superseded by controlling federal or state statutes, regulations or court decisions, this policy will prevail in all matters concerning staff members, students, the public, educational programs and services and individuals with whom the Joint Board does business.

 The following person has been designated to handle inquiries regarding the non-discrimination policies:

 2855 W. Master Pieces Drive, Tucson, AZ 85741